john-azzaro/Study-MongoDB-Basics/README.md

         Implicit session: session { "id" : UUID("fdfdb4ce-ecfc-4fd1-b426-3887a1ac7fd3") }
         MongoDB server version: 4.0.5
 ```
-* Now you can navigate your mongo databases!
+* Now you can navigate your mongo collections!
 <br>

 ## How do you exit Mongo shell and Mongod?